huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 ---

-## Step 6 â€“ Listing the property and accepting an offer
+## Step 6 — Listing the property and accepting an offer

-Once everyone agrees the house is ready, the personal representative, with their attorneyâ€™s guidance, can move ahead with listing.
+Once everyone agrees the house is ready, the personal representative, with their attorney's guidance, can move ahead with listing.

 From the property side, this means: